 Snowy Plover Docent Training

-Coal Oil Point Reserve is hosting the next training for the Snowy Plover Docent volunteers on Tuesday, April 3rd at 4:00 pm.
+Coal Oil Point is hosting the next training for the Snowy Plover Docent volunteers on Tuesday, January 23rd at 6:00 pm.
 Coal Oil Point Reserve is the first place to restore a nesting site that had previously been abandoned by the threatened Western Snowy Plover species.
 Our docents play a HUGE role in this success by educating the public about Snowy Plovers and ensuring that the protected areas are free from trespassing and off-leash dogs.

 To sign up for the training, please email [email protected] or call (805) 893-5092